 Welcome to Big Sky Rottweiler Rescue!
-We are located in Montana, Wyoming, Idaho, and try to help in Colorado, North and South Dakota.
+We are located in Montana, Wyoming, Idaho, and try to help in Colorado, and North and South Dakota.
 All of our adoptable dogs are spayed or neutered and up to date on vaccinations.
-If you see a dog that you are interested in having as a member of your family, please fill out an on-line application which can be found in the website features menu under Forms/Applications.
+If you see a dog that you are interested in having as a member of your family, please fill out an on-line application which can be found in the web site features menu under Forms/Applications.

 Yes!
 We do adopt to qualified applicants in Canada!

 It seems like only a short time has passed since we posted a video created by our founder, Troy Kechlely, commemorating BSRR’s 20th anniversary and yet somehow, another five years has passed.
 We are now celebrating our 25th year of saving Rottweilers.
 Please follow this link to see an updated version of the new video featuring some of the many Rotties that found loving homes due to the dedication of the selfless volunteers of Big Sky Rottweiler Rescue.